Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 1. Give every student $v$ a random score based on a normal distribution, $\mu = 0.5, \sigma = 0.25$.
 This score will be clamped into the range $[0, 1]$.
 Let's call this score $t(v)$.
 2. For every assignment in $A'$ generate a random number $r$ in the range $[0, 1]$.
-3. Check if $g(v) > r$.
-Where $g = f \circ t, \, f: [0, 1] \rightarrow [0, 1]$. $g(v)$ is the grading skill of the student $v$. $f$ is a mapping from test score to grading skill.
+3. Check if $f(v) > r$. $g(v)$ is the grading skill of the student $v$, $f$ is a mapping from test score to grading skill. $g = f \circ t, \, f: [0, 1] \rightarrow [0, 1]$
 4. If so, then the student marks the matchup correctly, otherwise, the student marks the matchup incorrectly.
 Add this result to the set $A'$.

 ### Issues, my approach and alternative approaches

 This method of data generation is very simplistic.
 For starters, we only take into account the grader's skill when marking.
 When in fact there is a multitude of factors that would influence the accuracy of the student's grading.
 The difference in skill between the 2 students they are judging should influence their decision since a large skill gap should make the judgement easier.
 Also, just because a student has a high score on the test, it doesn't mean that they would make a good grader.

 Let's think about a multiple-choice test.
-If a student who knows exactly 0% of the answers is given a matchup, then he will have a 50% chance of choosing the correct paper.
+If a student who knows exactly 0% of the answers is given a matchup, then they will have a 50% chance of choosing the correct paper.
 However, this isn't necessarily true if the student is either malicious or if the student believes their incorrect answers to be correct.
 In these cases, the probability of the student choosing the correct paper is less than 50%.

 Let's take a different scenario.
 In the humanities, while there are correct answers, the quality of a paper can be subjective.
-In these cases, it's difficult to conclude that grading skill is a function of academic skill since reading and writing are two distinct skills.
+In these cases, it's difficult to conclude that grading skill is a function of academic skill since quality many not be obvious.

 There are different formats of tests and other models of marking behaviour.
-But for now, let's take the multiple-choice format, and the case where students aren't malicious or overly confident in incorrect answers.
+But for now, let's take the multiple-choice format, and the case where students aren't malicious or overly confident in their incorrect answers.
 Let's also assume that students with perfect scores will choose the best paper every time.
 With these assumptions, we can change $f$'s co-domain. $f: [0, 1] \rightarrow [0.5, 1]$.
 One function that fits this is $f(x) = 0.5 \cdot x + 0.5$.
 This is the approach I've taken.

 Another, more accurate, approach would be to make $f$ a function of 3 values.
 The test score $t(v)$, and the scores of the two competing students, $t(a), \, t(b)$. $f : [0, 1]^3  \rightarrow [0, 1]$.
 This is the approach they take in the RBTL model.
 If we recall, in the RBTL model the probability of student $i$ marking $j$ over $k$ is: